What is digital commerce in the era of CX?

 While the frameworks of all digital commerce platforms have many things in common, the key element that defines a leader is the ability to continuously offer new and ground-breaking features that will help clients consistently construct the process around the customer experience.

-The landscape of digital commerce has shifted radically in the past couple of years, both in reaction to and as a result of game-changing new technologies being employed to automate previously manual processes, or to enable brand new abilities.
+The landscape of commerce has shifted radically in the past couple of years, both in reaction to and as a result of game-changing new technologies being employed to automate previously manual processes, or to enable brand new abilities.

 First, there’s the move to cloud-based, headless-first digital commerce platforms.
 This has enabled the front-end online storefront or in-app customer interface to be decoupled from the back-end commerce core, opening up a world of flexibility for a business’ partner ecosystem.